splvm/database-meetup/README.md

 16. **2/20/2022** We covered lectur 19: Multi-version concurrency control.
 Next week, Wantong will present lecture 20: logging protocols and schemas.
 Here is a list of papers that mentioned in the talk:
    - [An Empirical Evaluation of In-Memory Multi-Version Concurrency Control](https://www.vldb.org/pvldb/vol10/p781-Wu.pdf)
 17. **2/26/2022** We have changed today's meeting link to [this](https://zoom.us/j/98807003493?pwd=YUhvZ3pUQy85MkhtZzVSaFZBL1k4dz09)
+18. **2/26/2022** We covered lecture 20: logging protocals and schemes.
+Next week, we invited Bailu Ding, principal researcher at Microsoft Research, to present auto-indexing.

 ## Schedule